Goshen Township Historical Society

 Goshen Twp.
 Historical Society Campus

-A treasure trove of historical books, photos and documents, the GTHS Library is a valuable resource for anyone seeking historical information on Goshen, as well as its families and events throughout the decades.
+The History Library is a treasure trove of historical books, photos and documents, and a valuable resource for anyone seeking historical information on Goshen, as well as its families, farms and events throughout the decades.

 Staffed by GTHS members and longtime Goshen residents, our volunteers are happy to assist you with research requests or show you the many fascinating items that make up this unique and important collection.

 Please remember that we are an all-volunteer organization and completing a thorough review of materials to accommodate your research request may take several weeks.
-Donations for research requests are appreciated and can be made by credit card directly on our home page.
+Donations for research requests are not required but greatly appreciated and can be made by credit card directly on our home page.

 Now the home of the Goshen Township Historical Society, it was the Hawkins family who christened the house "The Anchorage" during their residence in the 1940's.
-The house' history, however, began more than 100 years earlier as a humble farmhouse.
+The house' story, however, began more than 100 years earlier as a humble farmhouse.
 In fact, The Anchorage is one of four stone houses built in the area at about the same time.
-Today only three remain.
+Today only two remain.

-Benjamin Thacker is believed to be the first owner of the house, which was built sometime between 1825 and 1830.
+Built between 1825 - 1830, Benjamin Thacker is believed to be the home's first owner.
 Constructed of limestone quarried from O'Bannon Creek, the walls of the house are 10-12 inches thick, with chimneys built inside for warmth.
 There were originally three rooms up and three rooms down, including a large "keeping room," three fireplaces on the first floor and one on the second.
 A full basement with rock foundation runs under the front or main part of the house.

 Dr. Daniel Lyman lived in the house during the late 1800's until his death in 1910.
 He added a frame addition of three rooms for a laboratory and office (called a surgery) at the rear of the building.
 Dr. Lyman’s surgery no longer stands, but later owners and tenants made their own additions and improvements.
 Fortunately all were careful not to significantly alter the home's architectural integrity.

-In 1993 the Goshen Historical Society renovated and moved into The Anchorage which now serves as an historical museum.
-Predominately an historic house museum filled with period antiques, many with a Goshen connection, the building also includes the Goshen Room, which features changing exhibits throughout the year.
-Membership meetings, special events and community functions are held regularly at the museum.
-The Anchorage is open to the public March - December on Tuesdays from 10am to noon, and by appointment throughout the year.
+In 1993 the Goshen Historical Society renovated and moved into The Anchorage which now serves as an historical museum featuring permanent and changing exhibits.
+Special events and community functions are held regularly at the museum.

 The Society has restored the house to the original early 1800's authenticity as a part of our community's history and heritage, and as an educational facility for the students of the school district.

-The property also includes a recently restored bank barn, as well as a carriage barn, smoke house and outhouse.
+The farm also includes a recently restored bank barn, 1950's pole barn, smoke house and outhouse.
 The foundation of a spring house remains, although the building has since collapsed.
-The Society is committed to the restoration of all these structures to exhibit farm life from the Pioneer period (1880s) through the Depression Era (1929-1940).
+A working blacksmith shop, completed in 2018 and constructed by member Jamie Gier, serves as an historical replica and an education center for metal and smith arts.
+Today the property is a living history exhibit of farm life from the Pioneer period (1803-1880's) through the Depression Era (1929-1940).

-This site, now called the Marr Education Center at Cook Farm, has already become a focal point of our school system and community.
+This site has become a focal point of our school system and community.
 The Historical Society operates the site for tours, reenactments and education symposiums.
 Donations for tours are appreciated and can be made by credit card directly on our home page.